serverdensity/puppet-serverdensity/README.md

 * `$pidfile_directory` - Override where the agent stores it's PID file, temp dir (above or system default) is used if not set
 * `$logging_level` - String.
 Logging level to use for agent.
 Defaults to INFO if not set.
 * `$logtail_paths` - String.
 Specify path match patterns to tail the files to post back.
 Comma separated: e.g. `/var/log/apache2/*.log,/var/log/*.log`.
 You must enable this in your account first.
-* `manage_services` - Allow puppet to manage the sd-agent service, default: true.
+* `service_enabled` - Boolean.
+Ensures the sd-agent service is enabled and running through the system service facility, default: true.
 Useful when using an alternative process manager, e.g supervisor